Feeling less energetic at this time of year?

 Exercise, sleep, vitamins, stress management - we’ve heard it all before, but even when you think you’ve done it all right, there can be those days when our energy levels don’t show up for us.

-The Science: Red Light for Energy Support
+The Science: Red Light and Energy Support

 How does light power up the mitochondria?